robin7331/IKEA-Hackant/README.md

   - This prevents the table from moving to lowest position when plugging everything in.
 - Some code cleanup

-# 3D printed case on thingiverse
+# 3D printed case on Thingiverse
 https://www.thingiverse.com/thing:5181601

 ![Case3](Case3.jpeg)